RubyRubenstahl/feathers-rc/readme.md

 #### Props

+**app** - (optional) If you need to customize your app, you can intialize it yourself and pass it in as a prop.
+If you do, the host and port will be ignored.

 **host** - Address of the host to connect to

 **port** - Websocket port for the host is listening on.